Security at GitLab

 • #abuse - Used for reporting suspected abusive activity/content (GitLab Internal) as well as general discussions regarding anti-abuse efforts.
 Use @trust-and-safety in the channel to alert the team to anything urgent.

-• #security-department-standup - Private channel for daily standups.
+• #security-team-standup - Channel for daily standups.

 • #incident-management and other infrastructure department channels